Facets-cloud/module-development-cli/README.md

 - `--resource`: The Terraform resource address to import (e.g., 'aws_s3_bucket.bucket').
 - `--index`: For resources with 'count', specify the index (e.g., '0', '1', or '*' for all).
 - `--key`: For resources with 'for_each', specify the key (e.g., 'my-key' or '*' for all).
-- `--non-interactive`: Run in non-interactive mode.
-Requires --resource and --name options.

 **Examples**:
 ```bash